erszcz/msc-thesis/dfly-multiboot.md

 but the hallmark feature of DragonFly BSD is the HAMMER filesystem.
 Enabling GRUB to read HAMMER and boot from a HAMMER volume would be a major step forward.
-HAMMER2 design is described by @dillon2011hammer2, while more reading on the initial version of the filesystem is available from @lorch2009porting and @oppegaard2009evaluation.
+HAMMER2 design is described by @dillon2011hammer2, while more written word on the initial version of the filesystem is available from @lorch2009porting and @oppegaard2009evaluation.

-# Related work
+# Related Work

 There is a number of projects revolving around the issue of bootstrapping.